Crelate and GDPR

 Our Commitment

-Crelate is committed to complying with the requirements of a Data Processor under the GDPR.
 We are committed to providing our customers with tools and features that they can use to help achieve their own compliance as Data Controllers.

 Helping our customers comply with the GDPR

-Candidate Portal: We will expand our custom form capabilities to improve the consent gathering process.
+We will expand our custom form capabilities to improve the consent gathering process.
 We will also make it easier to include links to your Recruitment Privacy Policy and customizable consent disclaimers of your choice.

-Request Tracking: We will provide new capabilities to help you gather and manage requests from candidates (Data Subjects) to withdraw consent, make corrections, delete and provide data.
+We will provide new capabilities to help you gather and manage requests from candidates (Data Subjects) to withdraw consent, make corrections, delete and provide data.
 This should make it easier to comply with the “Right to be forgotten” provisions of the GDPR.

-Consent and Contacted Tracking: We will provide new visualizers and reports to make it easier to see who has provided consent and who has been contacted within a specific period of time.
+We will provide new visualizers and reports to make it easier to see who has provided consent and who has been contacted within a specific period of time.

-Delete Changes:
+Delete Changes

-Email Templates: We will review and enable the sending of templated emails throughout the product to better help you send necessary templates at the necessary time.
+We will review and enable the sending of templated emails throughout the product to better help you send necessary templates at the necessary time.

-Asked
+Frequently Asked Questions

 What is a Data Subject?